API Reference

 forecast(model, forecast_dates, forecast_draws::Int)

-Generate forecasts using the fitted AutoGP model.
+Generate forecast samples from a fitted AutoGP model.

 Arguments

-• forecast_draws: The number of forecast samples to draw (default: 2000).
+• forecast_draws: Number of samples to draw.

 Returns